-Bhangarh Fort – you hear this name every time someone talks about the most haunted places in India.
+Bhangarh Fort – you hear this name every time someone talks about the most haunted place in India.
 You hear the horror stories of people who tried to enter the premises after dark.
 Yes, officially you are not allowed to enter the Bhangarh Fort premises from sunset to sunrise.
 I heard about it from travelers, in newspapers, and in books.
-However, it took me a long time and a serendipitous detour to reach Bhangarh.
+However, it took me a long time and a serendipitous detour to reach the fort.

-This Jaipur Trip I had Chand Baori on my plan.
+On this Jaipur Trip, I had Chand Baori on my plan.
 Bhangarh made an appearance in the dinner conversation the night before we were to visit Chand Baori.
-The stories worked their magic and Bhangarh walked into our itinerary for the next day.
-We still stayed loyal to Chand Baori and visited Bhangarh on our way back.
+The stories worked their magic and they walked into our itinerary for the next day.
+We still stayed loyal to Chand Baori and then visited the fort on our way back.

 Why is Bhangarh Fort Haunted?

-First one says that a saint used to inhabit this hill.
+The first one says that a saint used to inhabit this hill.
 When the king wanted to build a fort for his son.
-Saint allowed him to but on a condition – the shadow of none of his buildings should fall on his hut.
+Saint allowed him to, but on a condition – the shadow of none of his buildings should fall on his hut.
 If so happens, the place will be abandoned.
-In time, some building was built that cast the shadow on saint’s hut and this brought the end of Bhangarh – converting it into a ghost town.
+In time, some building was built that cast a shadow on the saint’s hut and this brought the end of the place – converting it into a ghost town.

-Read the second legend in the history of Bhangargh below.
+Read the second legend in the history below.

 History of Bhangarh Fort

-Bhangarh fort was established by Raja Bhagwant Das in 1573 CE for his second son Madho Singh.
-His elder son is better known – Maan Singh who was Akbar’s general.
-It did not live for a long time and decline started in the rule of Chhatr Singh in 1630 CE.
-During the time of Aurangzeb, a beautiful princess named Ratnavati ruled from Bhangarh.
+Bhangarh Fort was established by Raja Bhagwant Das in 1573 CE for his second son Madho Singh.
+His elder son is better known as Maan Singh who was Akbar’s general.
+It did not live for a long time and its decline started during the rule of Chhatr Singh in 1630 CE.
+During the time of Aurangzeb, a beautiful princess named Ratnavati ruled from here.
 Some say that Raja Jai Singh, who was fond of star gazing, sent her here to read stars.
 Ratnavati was trained in occult sciences and could potentially do black magic.

 Visiting Bhangarh Fort

-At the entrance, a stone plaque shows the map of the Bhangarh Fort.
+At the entrance, a stone plaque shows the map of the Fort.
 If you spend 5 minutes on this map, you would see the layout of a well-defined city.
-There are houses, havelis, markets and temples and at the very end the royal palace.
-When you move your eyes from the board to the ruins in front of you – you wonder how life would have been in this well planned fortified city.
+There are houses, Havelis, markets, temples, and at the very end the royal palace.
+When you move your eyes from the board to the ruins in front of you, you wonder how life would have been in this well-planned fortified city.

-Bhangarh Fort is very green despite standing in the middle of a desert.
+The Fort area is very green despite standing in the middle of a desert.

 Temples at Bhangarh Fort